On the Role of Einstein-Cartan Gravity in Fundamental Particle Physics: Particle Masses via Torsion Energy Contribution

 where ${\lambda_{C}}$ is the Compton wavelength of the nucleon.
-Now it has been noted by Poplawski \cite{Poplawski-1}\cite{Poplawski-2}\cite{Poplawski-3}\cite{Poplawski-4} that quantum field theory based on the Hehl-Datta equation may avert divergent integrals normally encountered in calculating radiative corrections, by self-regulating propagators.
+Now it has been noted by Poplawski \cite{Poplawski-1,Poplawski-2,Poplawski-3,Poplawski-4,Poplawski-5,Poplawski-6} that quantum field theory based on the Hehl--Datta equation may avert divergent integrals normally encountered in calculating radiative corrections, by self-regulating propagators.
 Moreover, the multipole expansion applied to Dirac fields within the ECSK theory shows that such fields cannot form singular, point-like configurations because these configurations would violate the conservation law for the spin density, and thus the Bianchi identities.
 These fields in fact describe non-singular particles whose spatial dimensions are at least of the order of their Cartan radii, defined by the condition

-where ${\sqrt{s^2}\sim \hbar c\,|\psi|^2}$ is the spin density, ${\epsilon\sim mc^2|\psi|^2}$ is the rest energy density, and ${|\psi|^2\sim 1/r^3}$ is the probability density, giving the radius (\ref{cart}).
+where ${\sqrt{s^2}\sim \hbar c\,|\psi|^2}$ is the spin density, ${\epsilon\sim mc^2|\psi|^2}$ is the rest energy density and ${|\psi|^2\sim 1/r^3}$ is the probability density, giving the radius in Equation (\ref{cart}).
 Consequently, at the least the de Broglie energy associated with the Cartan radius of a fermion (which is approximately ${10^{-27}\,}$m for an electron) may introduce an effective ultraviolet cutoff for it in quantum field theory in the ECKS spacetime.
-The avoidance of divergences in radiative corrections in quantum fields may thus come from spacetime torsion originating from intrinsic spin.
-Poplawski and others, however, took $\epsilon$ to be the mass-energy density of the fermion to arrive at the Cartan radius (\ref{cart}).
-But it is easy to work out from the first term of our eq. (\ref{result3}) that at the Cartan radius the electrostatic energy density for an electron is still extremely large:
+The~avoidance of divergences in radiative corrections in quantum fields may thus come from spacetime torsion originating from intrinsic spin.
+Poplawski and others, however, took $\epsilon$ to be the mass-energy density of the fermion to arrive at the Cartan radius Equation (\ref{cart}).
+It is easy to work out from the first term of our Equation (\ref{result3}) that at the Cartan radius the electrostatic energy density for an electron is still extremely large:

 For this reason it is not correct to identify $\epsilon$ with the rest mass-energy density, which is ${\approx 5.1099 \times 10^{77}\ \textnormal{GeV}\ \textnormal{m}^{-3}}$ for an electron at the Cartan radius.
-The electrostatic energy density of an electron is thus about fourteen orders of magnitude higher.
-Therefore $\epsilon$ is better identified with the electrostatic energy density provided most of it is canceled out.
+The electrostatic energy density of an electron is thus about thirteen orders of magnitude higher.
+Therefore $\epsilon$ is better identified with the electrostatic energy density provided most of it is cancelled out.